threadedblue/D4M.jl/README.md

 sum(A,2)
 ```

 For more examples of how you can use D4M.jl, check out the examples in the examples directory, including some examples with real datasets.
+A Jupyter notebook is provided with these examples as well.

 ## Database Use